AleksandrHovhannisyan/11ty-sass-images-seo/src/_pages/index.md

 - Include any extraneous plugins.
 - Get in your way.

 Most of this template serves as the foundation for [my personal website](https://github.com/AleksandrHovhannisyan/aleksandrhovhannisyan.com).
-No rights are reserved for this template; you are free to reuse everything that you see here.